Interactive Whiteboard Tips

 - Use the maps in this issue to teach U.S. geography.
 For each national park, there is an inset map of its location.
 Use the zoom tool to focus in on the map.
 Identify the states in which the parks are found.

 - Do the page 4 activity as a class.
-While students answer the questions, ask a volunteer to fill in the bubbles on the whiteboard.
+Ask a volunteer to fill in the bubbles on the whiteboard while students answer the questions.

-- Extend the activity by challenging students to identify given states.
+- Extend the activity by challenging students to identify various states.
 Ask them to use the shape tool to draw a star on your home state and a triangle on a neighboring state.

 - Use your interactive whiteboard to model written responses for each page in this mini-book.

 - After reading page 2, pause to discuss possible responses.
 Next have a student volunteer come to the whiteboard to write the response on the lines.
 Change the written response into type for better readability.

 - Allow students time to think of their own responses.
 Then have students write their responses independently in their mini-books.

 - Repeat this process for each page in the issue.